-The world’s airlines carry over three billion passengers a year and 50 million tonnes of freight.
-Providing these services generates 9.9 million direct jobs within the air transport industry and contributes $664.4 billion to global GDP.
+The world’s airlines carry over four billion passengers a year and nearly 62 million tonnes of freight.
+Providing these services generates 10.2 million direct jobs within the air transport industry and contributes $704.4 billion to global GDP.

-Compared with the GDP contribution of other sectors, the global air transport industry is larger than the automotive industry, which accounts for 1.2% of global GDP and chemicals manufacturing (2.1%).
-It is more than half the size of the global financial services industry, which accounts for 6.2% of GDP.
-In fact, if air transport were a country, its GDP would rank it 21st in the world, similar to that of Switzerland or Sweden.
+Compared with the GDP contribution of other sectors, the global air transport industry is larger than both the automobile manufacturing sector and the pharmaceutical manufacturing industry.
+In fact, if air transport were a country, its GDP would rank it 20th in the world, similar to that of Switzerland or Argentina.

-Tourism is fast becoming the world’s largest industry and air transport plays a very important role in supporting this sector.
-Conservative analysis suggests that aviation supports $892.4 billion in economic activity within the tourism industry.
+Tourism is fast becoming one of the world’s largest industry and air transport plays a very important role in supporting this sector.
+Conservative analysis suggests that aviation supports $896.9 billion in economic activity within the tourism industry.
 Click here for some information on the role aviation plays in supporting the global tourism sector.